bytecodealliance/wasm-micro-runtime/README.md

         EXPORT_WASM_API(display_map),
         EXPORT_WASM_API(time_get_ms), };

-The runtime component supports building target for Linux and Zephyr/STM Nucleo board respectively.
+The runtime component supports building target for Linux and AliOS-Things, Zephyr/STM Nucleo board respectively.
 The beauty of this sample is the WebAssembly application can have identical display and behavior when running from both runtime environments.
 That implies we can do the majority of application validation from the desktop environment then load it to the target device as long as two runtime distributions support the same set of the application interface.

 Below pictures show the WASM application is running on an STM board with an LCD touch panel.
 When users click the blue button, the WASM application increases the counter, and the latest counter value is displayed on the top banner of the touch panel.